|Extent of IFRS application||Status||Additional Information|

 The regulatory requirement is to disclose compliance with ‘IFRS’ without the additional qualifier ‘as issued by the IASB’.
 The regulation defines ‘IFRS’ as ‘the standards and interpretations adopted by the International Accounting Standards Board, as amended from time to time’ so, in Canada, ‘IFRS’ doesn’t need the additional qualifying language.
 However, entities are not prohibited from adding the additional words ‘as issued by the IASB’.

-Not individually, but IFRS Standards are authoritative without individual adoption because Canadian securities regulations require use of IFRS Standards.
-In effect, individual IFRS Standards are incorporated into Canadian securities regulations by reference.
+Not individually, but IFRS Accounting Standards are authoritative without individual adoption because Canadian securities regulations require use of IFRS Accounting Standards.
+In effect, individual IFRS Accounting Standards are incorporated into Canadian securities regulations by reference.

-The AcSB encourages its stakeholders to participate in the Board’s process for developing new and amended standards and facilitates direct contact with Board representatives through outreach activities.
+The AcSB performs Step 1 through the monitoring of IASB activities throughout the project’s life and through participation in international meetings with the IASB and other standard setters.
+During this process, the AcSB helps influence the IFRS Accounting Standards development by raising awareness with Canadian stakeholders, providing opportunities for stakeholders to make their views known, responding to documents for comment on the IASB’s proposals and leveraging round tables and other discussions.
 From these various activities, the AcSB gathers evidence as to the quality of the way in which the Board develops standards and, accordingly, the extent to which the AcSB can rely on the standards being of the highest quality.

 As soon as possible following the Board’s approval of a new or amended standard, the AcSB reviews the final steps in the Board’s due process, including the review by the IFRS Foundation’s Due Process Oversight Committee.
-It also considers the responses to its own wraparound exposure draft.
-The AcSB then approves the new material by written ballot, translates the text into French and publishes the English and French texts into the CPA Canada Handbook–accounting.
+It also considers the responses to its own wraparound exposure draft and outreach events.
+The AcSB then approves the new material by written ballot, translates the text into French and publishes the English and French texts into the CPA Canada Handbook–Accounting (Part 1).

-IFRS Standards are made available to the public by copying their texts into the CPA Canada Handbook – Accounting.
+IFRS Accounting Standards are made available to the public by copying their texts into the CPA Canada Handbook – Accounting (Part 1).
 The CPA Canada Handbook–Accounting is available free of charge to members of CPA Canada by way of a password-protected website (‘Knotia’).
-The Handbook is available to anyone, for a charge, in the form of a Folio data base version on disk or as an annually printed bound volume.
 IFRS are also freely available to the general public in Canada in the form of the unaccompanied standards on an open website (the same as the unaccompanied standards on the IFRS Foundation’s website), through a licensing arrangement with the IFRS Foundation.